redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 and our reducer waiting for an outcome action (`LOGIN_SUCCESS` or `LOGIN_ERROR`).

 Fortunately, the `cancel` Effect won't brutally kill our `authorize` task, it'll instead throw a special Error inside it to give it a chance to perform its cleanup logic.
-And the cancelled should catch this Error if it has something to do before terminating.
+And the cancelled task should catch this Error if it has something to do before terminating.

-Our `authorize` already have a try/catch block, but it defines a generic handler which dispatch `LOGIN_ERROR` actions on each error.
+Our `authorize` already have a try/catch block, but it defines a generic handler which dispatches `LOGIN_ERROR` actions on each error.
 But login cancellations aren't really errors.
 It doesn't make sense to display an error message to the user we he logouts.
 So our `authorize` task has to dispatch `LOGIN_ERROR` actions only on case of authorization failures.